noiseprotocol/noise_spec/noise.md

 The `MixKey()` design uses `HASH(),` then `HMAC-HASH(GETKEY(), ...)` because:

  * The initial `MixKey()` uses `HASH()` to avoid unnecessary computation, since there's no previous key that needs to be mixed with the computation, or that could aid entropy extraction.
 This is secure in the Random Oracle Model.
  * Subsequent `MixKey()` calls use `GETKEY()` to produce a key that is independent from any previous ciphertext produced by `k`.
 Then `HMAC-HASH()` uses that key to extract entropy from subsequent DH values.
 This use of `HMAC` as a keyed extractor is similar to HKDF, so can leverage that analysis instead of the Random Oracle Model.
-It also ensures that the output is a PRF from `k`, so `k` is not exposed, nor could the output be forged without knowledge of `k`.
+It also ensures that the new `k` produced by `MixKey()` is a PRF from the old `k`, so the old `k` is not exposed, and the new `k` is indistinguishable from random without knowledge of old `k`.

 13. IPR